neotypes/neotypes/README.md

 ### Setup

-:warning: The library is under heavy development.
-Production use is at your own risk and is not recommended. :warning:

 |Supports Scala 2.12 and 2.13||
 | ----------------------------------------- | :------------- |
 |`"io.github.neotypes" %% "neotypes-core" % version`|Core functionality.
 Supports `scala.concurrent.Future`.|